 Use Kaleidagraph to fit this function to your data.
-Is the $\chi^2$ of the fit reasonable?
 What is the lifetime and its error?
-Is your measured lifetime consistent with the known value of $\tau$ .
+Calculate the % difference between your measured lifetime and the true value of $\tau$ .

-e) Think of a way to measure the background rate.
-Apply this background correction to your raw data and re-calculate the lifetime using Kaleidagraph as in (c).
+f) Think of a way to measure the background rate.
+Apply this background correction to your raw data and re-calculate the lifetime using Kaleidagraph.
 How does this new value compare with result obtained from the background corrected fitting procedure?

-f) Simulation of the lifetime experiment.
+g) Simulation of the lifetime experiment.
 Here you want to simulate your observed lifetime distribution using the measured A, B, and C with a program.
 The procedure is as follow:

-- 1) generate a random time between 0 and 12 minutes - 2) compute y(t) and the ratio R = y(t)/y(0) - 3) generate a random number between 0 and 1 - 4) if the random number is less than R, accept the event and put it in the appropriate time bin
+- 1) generate a random time between 0 and 12 minutes - 2) compute y(t) and the ratio R = y(t)/y(0) - 3) generate a random number between 0 and 1

+4) if the random number is less than R, accept the event and put it in the appropriate time bin